 To help myself get a sense of direction in moving forward, I enrolled in Marie Forleo’s 2014 B-School, turning my attention away from my company’s domain holdings and web publications.
 I decided to concentrate on learning the art of storytelling, writing a book on 21st century financing alternatives for creative businesses, and continuing education on business and technology topics of interest.

-I created and published the first web site for the Albuquerque International Balloon Fiesta in 1994.
+I created and published the first website for the Albuquerque International Balloon Fiesta in 1994.
 It was hosted by a local Internet services provider (ISP), Rt66.com, owned by John Mocho.
 The site was a sub-domain of Rt66.com, located at http://www.rt66.com/~kaibf.
 Both Mocho and I donated our services to Fiesta that year.
 Before the event had ended, I realized we needed a backup server and route to the Internet if we were going to reach the Internet traffic wanting to visit the site.
 At that time in Internet history (pre-ICANN), there were seven top-level domain name extensions available:

 Eligibility to use those top-level domain extensions was regulated by the authoritative registry, Verisign, Inc. (NASDAQ: VRSN).
 A friend of mine at that time, worked for Verisign so I called him for guidance in advising AIBF on which extension to register for the organization.
-Because the event was registered non-profit, it qualified for the .ORG extension, but we agreed that because .COM extensions were likely to become more memorable, the event should register the corresponding .COM.
+Because the event was registered non-profit, it qualified for the .ORG extension, but we agreed that because the .COM extensions were likely to become more memorable, the event should register the corresponding .COM.
 The annual registration fee back then was $200 per extension.
 My friend and I agreed that shorter domain names were the way to go as web users had to enter the entire domain name in their web browsers to get to the destination.
-I suggested that acronyms and generic names was more memorable.
+I suggested that acronyms and generic names were more memorable.
 We agreed that I should advise AIBF to consider registering aibf.org, aibf.com, balloonfiesta.com, and balloonfiesta.org.
 Because of the expense, the organization decided to go with aibf.org at the time.
 Before I finished my tenure, though, I did convince the board to register balloonfiesta.com and balloonfiestastuff.com.